20-Minute Tortellini Alfredo

 Plus, the addition of chicken stock allows everything to simmer together in the same pan!

 You can get dinner on the table in a fraction of the time, with fewer dishes to clean afterward.

 I’ve also got an incredible recipe for tortellini alfredo soup that’s loaded with fresh vegetables and spinach for a hearty, comforting meal.

 For a lighter meal, try my Chicken Pesto Pasta instead!
 It’s ready in just 10 minutes and features delicious bursts of fresh tomatoes.

 - Use full fat dairy!
 The high fat levels in both the heavy cream and cream cheese will keep the sauce from curdling when making the tortellini with alfredo sauce.

 - Experiment with flavor.
-You can find these tiny pasta pockets stuffed with a variety of cheeses or even chicken.
-Use whichever variety is your favorite for this easy tortellini recipe.
+You can find these tiny pasta pockets stuffed with a variety of ingredients.
+We love cheese tortellini, but you can pick anything you like.

 - Simmer uncovered.
 This allows some of the liquid to evaporate and helps thicken the sauce.

 - Want extra protein?
 Brown some Italian sausage in a separate pan or crumble up cooked bacon and stir it in just before serving.
 Just be sure to drain off the excess grease!